This post may contain affiliate links.

-Get ready to dive into the heart of comfort food with this simple Southern Green Beans recipe.
-Tender, flavorful, and steeped in tradition, green beans Southern style are a down-home delight that’s easy to make!
-Fresh green beans cooked with bacon and just the right amount of seasoning is the perfect side dish for any meal.
+Tender, flavorful, and steeped in tradition, Southern Style Green Beans are a down-home side dish that’s easy to make!
+Fresh green beans cooked with bacon and just the right amount of seasoning is the perfect side dish recipe for any meal.

 Serve these Southern Style Green Beans with Crock Pot Beef Roast and Twice Baked Potatoes Casserole for a classic family dinner perfect for Sunday supper or entertaining.